Sales Tax Collections

 Data is available annually in order to protect the confidentiality of the sales tax data.
 Data for the new calendar year is updated on the website in April of each year.

 Sales tax remittances from chain stores have been excluded from the totals since any businesses with multiple locations in the City are reported in aggregate by the Board of Equalization; data on the performance of individual chain stores is not available.
+The number on the Economy scorecards page reflects the total Sales Tax collections for the stated fiscal year, including businesses with multiple locations in the City.

 Data on sales tax collections comes from the California State Board of Equalization.
 For general information on sales tax, please visit the Board of Equalization.